Ferratauris/hugo/content/en/Linux/LPIC-1/Linux Shell.md

 ```
 cat
 ```
-(Concatonate) Merge text files together in a single ouput.
+(Concatenate) Merge text files together in a single output.
 (Can be used to few the contents of a file when only one filename is given)
 For example: cat newfile.txt